-Written by special guest: Kasey Pipitt, Army Ranger Veteran
+by Kasey Pipitt, Army Ranger Veteran

 When I look in the mirror, I see a man who doesn’t know what he’s looking at.
-Has never truly known.
-A man that’s always second guessing himself due to his lack of confidence in everything he does and every decision he makes.
+A man who has never truly known.
+A man that’s always second-guessing himself due to his lack of confidence in everything he does and every decision he makes.
 A man who wants some sort of defining symbolism for himself that will give his life meaning, even though he already has it.
 A man that doesn’t feel like he’s good enough to achieve anything despite the things he has already achieved, but still isn’t fulfilled.
 He is insatiable.
 Wants nothing more than to be loved and understood for the darkness that lives within him but can’t seem to find someone that is capable.
 He desires a human that will be able to touch his soul in a way that he is reminded that it still exists.
 Yet, every woman he meets tries to tame the lion within him or she runs at his first roar.
 He is a man of many talents but makes no living off of them.

 They can look around a room and all laugh at the same dark humor that has kept them going through all the pain over the years.
 That is how the warrior communicates.
 They are damaged, but not broken.
 They work daily to try and repair the wounds on their souls.
 Trying to balance being a good father, husband, son, brother, boyfriend all while maintaining the killer instinct.
 Never forgetting the moments that created this version of themselves.
-They have been so marred by pain that they don’t know how to appreciate something as simple as being alive, although they try and sometimes it is achieved.
+They have been so marred by pain that they don’t know how to appreciate something as simple as being alive, although they try, and sometimes it is achieved.
 In fact, at times, most of them wish that they weren’t.

 They are constantly patted on the back for their “service” and compensated for disabilities, but the truth is few of them don’t want any of that and they certainly don’t feel that it is owed.
 All they want is freedom from the prison that is their minds.
 Yet, every time they try to escape they are captured and brought back to their cell.
 They are serving a life sentence of confusion and misunderstanding.
 They cannot turn back.
 Their souls are damned with a darkness no one will understand.
 Not even themselves.
-Although, without this darkness we would not appreciate the light that we seldom do see.
+Although, without this darkness, we would not appreciate the light that we seldom do see.
 We don’t see it as often as we’d like, but we know that it is there.

 Happiness is achievable.
 All we have to do is look within.
 We will not find it in anything that is outside of us.
 It is a painful journey, but just like the end of our military careers, the taste of that type of freedom is euphoric.
 Everything we have seen, everything we have done has brought us to a level of consciousness that others will never achieve.
 The GWOT generation is a different breed of warrior than the previous generations.
 Not better, not worse, but different.
 Look around you at the men you are surrounded by.
 Help each other become better.
 We all have something to offer each other.
 We are all chipping at the wall of ice that separates us from where we are and where we want to be.
 I mean this in a positive sense when I say that we are all that we have.